Types of Aid

 XU emergency grant funds will be paid directly to the entity/vendor as determined by both the student and XU.
 XU emergency grant funds are for non-institutional expenses.

 Primary funding for this program will be in the form of private donations.
-This is a one-time award.
-It is awarded on a first-come, first-serve basis depending upon availability of funds.
+This is a one-time offer.
+It is offered on a first-come, first-serve basis depending upon the availability of funds.

 - Current enrolled undergraduate student

 - Students must be in good academic standing with the University.

 - Students may not have records of any disciplinary misconduct within the year of applying for the grant.
 Students must disclose any of their violations of the Student Code of Conduct as outlined in the Xavier University of Louisiana Student Handbook.